Frequently Asked Questions About Bankruptcy

 Can I keep my car?

-Yes, most probably.
+In most cases, yes.
 There are two questions which must be addressed.

 Will the trustee take the car?